 2. Carbon Distribution.
-Could today’s surface waters have always been at the earth’s surface while the earth’s limestone slowly precipitated?
-Not based on the surprising distribution of carbon on earth.
+Could today’s surface waters have always been at the Earth’s surface while the Earth’s limestone slowly precipitated?
+Not based on the surprising distribution of carbon on Earth.
 Table 6 shows that much more carbon exists in limestone than in all other sources combined.

-| Place |
+Place |

 Amount of Carbon |

-| Atmosphere |
+Atmosphere |

 720 |

-| Animals and Plants (living and dead) |
+Animals and Plants (living and dead) |

 2,000 |

-| Coal and Oil |
+Coal and Oil |

 4,130 |

-| Oceans (inorganic) |
+Oceans (inorganic) |

 37,400 |

-| Sediments (primarily limestone) |
+Sediments (primarily limestone) |

 > 60,000,000 |

-Figure 130: Carlsbad Caverns, New Mexico. “... one of the most controversial points is how long it takes for a cave such as S.P.
-[Kartchner Caverns in Arizona] to form.
-What geologists used to believe was fact, in terms of dating a cave, now is speculation, [cave expert, Jerry] Trout says. ...
+Figure 6: Carlsbad Caverns, New Mexico.
+U.S. Forest Service cave expert, geologist Jerry Trout states, “What geologists used to believe was fact, in terms of dating a cave, now is speculation. ...
 From 1924 to 1988, there was a visitor’s sign above the entrance to Carlsbad Caverns that said Carlsbad was at least 260 million years old. ...
 In 1988, the sign was changed to read 7 to 10 million years old.
 Then, for a little while, the sign read that it was 2 million years old.
-Now the sign is gone.
-In short, he says, geologists don’t know how long cave development takes.
-And, while some believe that cave decorations such as S.P.’s beautiful icicle-looking stalactites take years to form, Trout says that through photo-monitoring, he has watched a stalactite grow several inches in a matter of days.”
-9
+Now the sign is gone.”
+Trout also says that geologists don’t know how long cave development takes, and through photo-monitoring, he has watched a stalactite grow several inches in a matter of days.11 [Also see Figure 30 on page 37.]

 3. Rapid Stalactite and Stalagmite Formation.
 Frequently the claim is made that stalactites and stalagmites required millions of years to form.
 More and more people recognize that this conclusion assumes that these limestone formations always grew at today’s extremely slow rates.
-[See Figure 28 on page 35 and Figure 130.]
+[See Figure 30 on page 37 and Figure 6.]
 With so much water draining through freshly deposited limestone after the flood, stalactites and stalagmites grew rapidly.

-Acidic groundwater, plentiful in the centuries after the flood, frequently seeped into cracks in limestone rocks, dissolved limestone, and formed underground caverns.
+Acidic groundwater, plentiful during the centuries after the flood, frequently seeped into cracks in limestone rocks, dissolved limestone, and formed underground caverns.
 As ventilation in caverns improved and plant growth removed CO2 from the atmosphere, CO2 escaped from this groundwater.
 Large quantities of limestone precipitated, rapidly forming stalactites and stalagmites worldwide.

 4. Organic Limestone.
 Shallow-water organisms, such as corals, shelled creatures, and some types of algae, remove dissolved limestone from seawater to build hard body parts.
 (The more abundant the dissolved limestone, the faster the growth rates.
 Thus, coral growth rates were much higher after the flood.)
 Because some organisms produce limestone, evolutionists conclude that almost all limestone came from organisms, so hundreds of millions of years are needed to explain thick deposits of limestone.
 Instead, organic limestone is a result of the presence of inorganic limestone, not its cause.
-Inorganic limestone precipitated rapidly from the subterranean water released during the flood.
+Inorganic limestone precipitated rapidly from the subterranean water before and during the flood.
 Surface waters could not have held the 60,000,000 × 1015 grams of carbon needed to produce today’s limestone without making them hundreds of times too toxic for sea life to exist.

 For two other reasons, we can reject the common belief that most limestone has an organic origin.
 Wave action and predators can fragment shells and other hard parts of marine organisms.
 However, as fragments become smaller, it is more difficult to break them into smaller pieces.
 With increasingly smaller pieces, the forces required to break them again become unreasonably large before the pieces reach the size of typical limestone grains.